-Students attending a class to make up an incomplete should not re-register for the course when satisfying a grade of "I." Such students must inform the Registrar and instructor that they are making up an incomplete and conform with any requirements the instructor may impose on students enrolled in the class, including rules regarding class attendance or assignments.
+Students attending a class to make up an incomplete should not re-register for the course when satisfying a grade of "I." Such students must complete the appropriate form on the Law Registrar's website and notify the instructor that they are making up an incomplete and conform with any requirements the instructor may impose on students enrolled in the class, including rules regarding class attendance or assignments.